-The heart rate is a key indicator of exercising intensity and is used for prescribing and evaluating fitness levels.
+The heart rate is a key indicator of exercise intensity and is used for prescribing and evaluating fitness levels.

-There are five typical heart rate zones that correspond with exercise intensities.
+Five typical heart rate zones correspond with exercise intensities.

-Zone 1 is very light and equates to 50 – 60 percent of max heart rate and an RPE of 1 – 2.
+Zone 1 is very light, equating to 50 – 60 percent of max heart rate and an RPE of 1 – 2.

-Zone 2 is light intensity and is equal to around 61 – 70 percent of max heart rate and an RPE of 3 – 4.
+Zone 2 is light intensity, equal to around 61 – 70 percent of max heart rate, and an RPE of 3 – 4.

 Zone 3 is moderate training intensity and equals around 71 – 80 percent f max heart rate or an RPE of 5 – 6.